Zeioth/compiler.nvim/README.md

 * rust
 * python

 Please don't try to compile/run web languages.
-For those cases, the solution you are looking for is most likely toggleterm + termux, which this package does not support due to the lack of convention about the way to compile/run those projects.
+For those cases, the solution you are looking for is most likely toggleterm + termux, which this package do not implement due to the lack of convention about the way to compile/run those projects.

 ## Purpose
 Making compiling an running the program you are writing as painless as possible.